kaialami/melee-leaderboard/server/resources/database/schema-documentation.md

 ## Sets
 - bracket is 1 for winners, 2 for losers bracket
-- winner is 1 for p1, 2 for p2
+- grands is 1 if set is grand finals